 Mr. Waller is a 2010 graduate of the One-VA Senior Executive Candidate Development Program.
 In 2006, Mr. Waller graduated from the Department of Veterans Affairs Assistant Director Development Program (ADDP) and Federal Executive Institute (FEI).
 He is an alumnus of the Leadership VA (LVA) Class of 2003.
 Additionally, Mr. Waller’s professional accolades include the Harvard University John F. Kennedy School of Government.

-Ms. Lisa Green was selected as the Assistant Director at the Baltimore Regional Office and National Capital Region Benefits Office in May 2021.
-She is responsible for the oversight of the delivery of compensation and vocational rehabilitation benefits to over 443,076 Veterans and their beneficiaries living in Maryland, Washington, DC and Northern Virginia.
-Prior to this position, Ms. Green served nearly 5 years as Veterans Service Center Manager of the Baltimore Regional Office/National Capital Region Benefits Office.
+Mrs. Lisa Green was selected as the Assistant Director at the Baltimore Regional Office and National Capital Region Benefits Office in May 2021.
+She is responsible for the oversight of the delivery of compensation and vocational rehabilitation benefits to over 383,790 Veterans and their beneficiaries living in Maryland, Washington, DC and Northern Virginia.
+Prior to this position, Mrs. Green served nearly 5 years as Veterans Service Center Manager of the Baltimore Regional Office/National Capital Region Benefits Office.

-Ms. Green is a graduate of the Veterans Benefits Administration’s (VBA's) Leadership Development Program (LDP) Class of 2014 and the 2017 Leadership Coach Program (LCP).
+Mrs. Green is a graduate of the Veterans Benefits Administration’s (VBA's) Leadership Development Program (LDP) Class of 2014 and the 2017 Leadership Coach Program (LCP).
 She attended the University of Maine prior to joining the U.S. Marine Corps in 1988 serving as an Expeditionary Airfield Technician stationed at Beaufort, SC.
 As a result of an early in-service injury, Lisa joined VA under the Veterans Health Administration in 1992.
+Utilizing the Veterans Disability Employment program, she first was a temporary medical clerk, and four months later secured a full-time position beginning her career with VA.

 In 2000, she was selected as a Veterans Service Representative (VSR) for VBA at the Togus Regional Office.
 Ms. Green served in a variety of positions within the Togus Maine Regional Office to include serving as a Supervisory VSR (Coach).
 She departed the Togus Regional Office when she was selected as Assistant Service Center Manager of the Baltimore Regional Office in December 2014.

-Ms. Green is originally from Augusta, Maine.
-She is a lifetime member of the Disabled American Veterans Service Organization and Women Marine’s Association.
+Mrs. Green is originally from Augusta, Maine.
+She is a lifetime member of the Disabled American Veterans Service Organization and Women Marines Association.
 During her personal time, she enjoys conducting outreach to Veterans in her local area.
-Having lost her mother and a sister to Huntington’s Disease, Ms. Green also performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.
-In memory of her mother and sister, she is dedicated to actively coordinating and participating in fundraising events, and educating the community about Huntington’s.
+Having lost her mother and a sister to Huntington’s Disease, Lisa performs a large amount of charity work for the Maryland Affiliate for The Huntington’s Disease Society of America.
+She is dedicated to actively coordinating and participating in fundraising events and educating the community about Huntington’s in memory of her mother and sister.
+She is married with three grown children, grandmother of two and enjoys spending time with her Great Danes and Cane Corso.

 Ms. Stovall began her career with the Department of Veterans Affairs in August 2005 as a Vocational Rehabilitation Counselor (VRC) at the Alaska Regional Office.
 She also worked as a VRC for the Denver Regional Office as an out-based counselor in Colorado Springs.
 She administered benefits under the Chapter 31 Veteran Readiness and Employment program in this position.